ZachSaucier/click-based-rotation/README.md

               "rotateY(" + -dX / 8 * amount / 15 + "deg) " +
               "rotateX(" + dY / 4 * amount / 15 + "deg)";

+`rot-init` - The transform that the element goes to on start and after a click - defaults to `rotate(0deg)`

 ### Example Usage

 This will apply the effect using all of the default data values: